samuelsouchier/image-editor/README.md

 This project was created using node v20.7.0
 There is a .nvmrc file at the project root.
 If you have nvm installed on your computer, just `nvm use` in a terminal at the project root.

+To install the dependancies, run `npm i` at the project root.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.